sancons20/calendar-card-pro/docs/workflow.md

   ```

 - `lint` checks for code errors and applies automatic fixes.
-- `npm run format` is skipped since Prettier ensures consistent styling when it auto-runs in VS Code on save.
+- No need to run `npm run format` manually since Prettier auto-runs in VS Code on save (when configured) and ensures consistent styling.

-#### 3. Test in Home Assistant
+### 3️⃣ Test in Home Assistant

 1. Place the `dist/calendar-card-pro.js` file in: